 More recently Philip has been helping the vertical farm sector establish itself in the UK.

-His proudest achievements include helping to mainstream public consultation and at the same time wind farms, ensuring the Kurdish genocides in Iraq were finally officially recognised by UK Parliament, enshrining LGBT rights in Scotland’s Mental Health Act and helping to bring gun
+His proudest achievements include helping to mainstream public consultation and at the same time wind farms, ensuring the Kurdish genocides in Iraq were finally officially recognised by UK Parliament, enshrining LGBT rights in Scotland’s Mental Health Act and helping to bring gun and knife crime down to its lowest point in his home community of Harlesden.

-Role/Description: Steve is a former HM Customs and Excise Officer, involved in a wide sphere of work, from becoming a Civil Service Accredited Teacher/Trainer to receiving Commendations for Bravery in Undercover Work.
+Steve is a former HM Customs and Excise Officer, involved in a wide sphere of work, from becoming a Civil Service Accredited Teacher/Trainer to receiving Commendations for Bravery in Undercover Work.
 During that time Steve assumed various legal roles including representing HMRC at Magistrates courts and in a leading role in a number of high-profile prosecutions.
 He spent some six years as an investigator in London and the UK before leaving in 2000.

 After leaving his Government role, Steve moved to KPMG, where he was later to head-up their Producer Responsibility – European Environment Law Team (2000 – 2005), advising clients including Sony, Harley Davidson, Manchester United and Booker.